BILL ANALYSIS

 Small Business Investor Capital Access Act

-S3880 (Small Business Investor Capital Access Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $BX, $KKR, $CBOE and $ICE.
+S3880 (Small Business Investor Capital Access Act) has been assessed with a neutral outlook for investors.
+This legislation directly affects $CBOE.
 The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 Market Sentiment